quochuydev/web3-app-portal/docs/technical.md

-From the HAR file, I can see Polymarket’s frontend interacts with quite a few third-party and in-house services.
+Polymarket frontend interacts with quite a few third-party and in-house services.

 ---